 The engine inherits from MergeTree.
 The difference is that when merging data parts for

-SummingMergeTree tables ClickHouse replaces all the rows with the same primary key with one row which contains summarized values for the columns with the numeric data type.
-If the primary key is composed in a way that a single key value corresponds to large number of rows, this significantly reduces storage volume and speeds up data selection.
+SummingMergeTree tables ClickHouse replaces all the rows with the same primary key (or more accurately, with the same sorting key) with one row which contains summarized values for the columns with the numeric data type.
+If the sorting key is composed in a way that a single key value corresponds to large number of rows, this significantly reduces storage volume and speeds up data selection.

 We recommend to use the engine together with

 MergeTree.
 Store complete data in